dtg3/sevo-git-research/presentation/presentation.md

  * What's a Typical Commit?
 A Characterization of Open Source Software Repositories
  * The Commit Size Distribution of Open Source Software
  * What Do Large Commits Tell Us?
-A Taxonomical study of large commits
+A Taxonomical Study of Large Commits

 ### What's a Typical Commit?
 A Characterization of Open Source Software Repositories